 History research topics

 How does the museum decide what to research?
 Every year museum staff undertakes new research areas.
 Sometimes this means identifying undocumented items already in the collection and deliberately fleshing out their local significance, if any (such as finding an 1858 Gold Rush-era map of Golden City in off-site storage last summer).
 Sometimes it means researching an unknown or under-appreciated aspect of Golden’s history.
 (There are many: What was Golden’s first pizza joint?
 Where was the red light district?)

 At other times we’re on a crusade to verify information that already exists and challenge assumptions.
 (Is Golden really named for Tom Golden?)
 Sometimes we’re driven by external factors to record community change when a beloved Golden business may be closing (Heritage Square) or a landmark is slated for demolition.
 And finally, we might be pursuing a personal curatorial interest (I love old Westerns, so I’m fascinated with Golden’s role in the nascent silent film industry).

 How you can help

 Review the list of priorities below.
 Do you have information to share?
 Do you have a good story, a dusty photograph, a rare artifact, or the name of someone the museum should contact?
-Please contact me at MDodge@GoldenHistory.org or by calling 303-277-8714 if you have any information to share.
+Please contact Mark Dodge at MDodge@GoldenHistory.org or by calling 303-277-8714 if you have any information to share.